-Exhibition Research Lab is the first academic centre and art gallery in the UK dedicated to the interdisciplinary study of exhibitions and curatorial knowledge
+Exhibition Research Lab is an academic centre and public venue dedicated to the interdisciplinary study of exhibitions and curatorial knowledge.

 Lab Leader: Professor Joasia Krysa

-Founded in 2012 as part of Liverpool School of Art and Design, the Exhibition Research Lab (ERL) is uniquely positioned across academic and the cultural ecology of Liverpool.
-Its research activities and public programme are underpinned by collaborative posts held by staff with key cultural partners in the city: Tate Liverpool, FACT (Foundation for Art and Creative Technology), RIBA North (The Royal Institute of British Architects), and Liverpool Biennial.
+Founded in 2012 as part of Liverpool School of Art and Design, the Exhibition Research Lab (ERL) is uniquely positioned across academic research and the cultural ecology of Liverpool, underpinned by partnerships with cultural institutions in the city including Tate Liverpool, John Moores Painting Prize, and Liverpool Biennial.

-Exhibition Research Lab serves diverse audiences through its gallery and public programme, including exhibitions, events, talks, seminars, conferences, and workshops.
-The residency and fellowship programme is dedicated to connecting international artists, curators and scholars working across diverse disciplines.
+ERL disseminates its research through the public programme of exhibitions, talks, seminars, conferences, workshops and publications, including partnership with DATA Browser book series (Open Humanities Press) and Liverpool Biennial journal Stages.
+The residencies and fellowship programme is dedicated to connecting international artists, curators and scholars working across diverse disciplines.

 Professor of Exhibition Research and Director of Exhibition Research Lab at Liverpool John Moores University, with a joint appointment at Liverpool Biennial, where she is Head of Research.
 She also holds an Honorary Associate Professorship in Curating at Aarhus University, Denmark.
 Previously, she served as Artistic Director of Kunsthal Aarhus, Denmark, part of the curatorial team for DOCUMENTA 13, and co-curator of Liverpool Biennial 2016.
 She is commissioning editor of contemporary art journal Stages published by Liverpool Biennial and series editor of DATA Browser books dedicated to art, politics and technology, published by Open Humanities Press.
 Her research is located across contemporary art, curating, digital culture and critical theory.